 It’s the customers’ world, and companies are just living in it.
-Customers today expect more: Outcomes, not interactions.
-Personalization, not generalization.
-Immediate, not delayed.
-Omnichannel, not single channel.
+Customers today expect more: this means outcomes, not interactions.
+That is personalization, not generalization.
+They want immediate, not delayed.
+They need an Omnichannel experience, not a single channel method of communication.

-Chatbots burst onto the scene in 2009, but had little fanfare.
+Chatbots burst onto the scene in 2009 to little fanfare.
 According to Google Trends search data, “chatbot statistics” have never been more searched at any other time in the last decade.
-Moreover, you can see that the curiosity is no longer a flash in the pan.
-Chatbots are here to stay as we explore some of the more interesting stats a little later on in this piece.
+Moreover, you can see that the curiosity is no flash in the pan.
+Customer service chatbots are here to stay.

-There are now palpable expectations for quick, convenient and effortless customer support and a company’s ability to provide this directly correlates to revenue and loyalty.
-To meet these expectations and compete on customer service, companies are turning to chatbots and conversational AI to offload work from human agents, decrease resolution time and provide omnichannel, real-time support.
+There are now palpable expectations for quick, convenient and effortless customer support.
+Consequently, a company’s ability to provide this directly correlates to revenue and loyalty.
+To meet these expectations and compete on customer service, companies are turning to chatbots and conversational AI.
+These can help offload work from human agents, decrease resolution time and provide omnichannel, real-time support.

-We’ve pulled together the most telling statistics every customer experience leader needs to know in 2021.
+We’ve pulled together the most telling chatbot statistics every customer experience leader needs to know in 2021.

 - 1.4 billion people are using chatbots (Chatbot.Net)